techycode-01/Prescripto/README.md

 ---

 <p align="center">
-  Built with ❤️ by the Prescripto Team
+  Built with ❤️ by Anuj
 </p>